MicrosoftDocs/sql-docs/docs/t-sql/functions/avg-transact-sql.md

 |**float** and **real** category|**float**|

 ## Remarks
 If the data type of *expression* is an alias data type, the return type is also of the alias data type.
-However, if the base data type of the alias data type is promoted, for example from **tinyint** to **int**, the return value will take the promoted data type, and not the alias data type.
+However, if the base data type of the alias data type is promoted, for example from **tinyint** to **int**, the return value takes the promoted data type, and not the alias data type.

-AVG () computes the average of a set of values by dividing the sum of those values by the count of nonnull values.
-If the sum exceeds the maximum value for the data type of the return value, AVG() will return an error.
+AVG () computes the average of a set of values by dividing the sum of those values by the count of non-null values.
+If the sum exceeds the maximum value for the data type of the return value, AVG() returns an error.

 AVG is a deterministic function when used without the OVER and ORDER BY clauses.
-It is nondeterministic when specified with the OVER and ORDER BY clauses.
+It's nondeterministic when specified with the OVER and ORDER BY clauses.
 For more information, see [Deterministic and Nondeterministic Functions](../../relational-databases/user-defined-functions/deterministic-and-nondeterministic-functions.md).
+Also, AVG may appear to behave as a nondeterministic function when you use it with [float and real](../data-types/float-and-real-transact-sql.md) data types.
+But the underlying reason is the approximate nature of these data types.

 ## Examples